 Stores closing in 2019: 23

-Handbags and other items from the upscale accesories store Henri Bendel may soon become collector's items.
+Handbags and other items from the upscale accesories store Henri Bendel will now become collector's items.

-After 123 years in business, the luxury chain has announced it will be closing its doors in January 2019, including at its flagship location on New York's Fifth Ave.
+After 123 years in business, the luxury chain closed its doors in January, including at its flagship location on New York's Fifth Ave.

-The Henri Bendel stores have been losing money, so parent company L Brands wants to concentrate on its other chains, namely Victoria's Secret and Bath & Body Works.
+The Henri Bendel stores had been losing money, so parent company L Brands wanted to concentrate on its other chains, namely Victoria's Secret and Bath & Body Works.

 Stores closing in 2019: 25